IKOR-GmbH/sip-framework/docs/test-kit-declarative.md

 Main addition is expansion of test case definition.
 In version 2 is possible to write test definitions only by using `endpointId`.
 Version 3 introduced **Declarative Structure** and **Connectors** which are wrapping input and output endpoints.
-In that manner, it is natural for Test Kit to provide creating test definitions with `connectorId` as well.
-But keep in mind that using `connectorId` is possible only if **Declarative Structure** is enabled.
+In that manner, it is natural for Test Kit to enable creating test definitions with `connectorId` as well.
+Keep in mind that using `connectorId` is possible only if **Declarative Structure** is enabled.

-Both approaches can be used and combined within one test case definition, but always for different endpoints!
+Both approaches can be used and combined within one test case definition, but for different endpoints!

 That means you have to provide either `endpointId` or `connectorId` for one element within any of the test definition sections (`when-execute`, `with-mocks`, `then-expect`).